-5 excellent Japanese restaurants
+5 excellent Japanese restaurants in Paris

 The young chef Hiroki Yoshitake has succeeded in creating a graceful fusion of French and Japanese cuisine.
 In his restaurant Sola he juggles flavours and textures, rewriting the repertoire of cuisine with his airy, visually arresting dishes.
 His work was rewarded with a Michelin star soon after the opening.
 Whether you choose to dine in the Japanese dining room or the French dining room with its beams and stonework Sola promises a mindblowing gastronomic experience.

 Ogata, which is located in a magnificent, newly renovated 17th-century building, offers an unforgettable experience of the best that Japan has to offer.
 Check out the shop, art gallery, tea salon and restaurant where they serve a contemporary take on traditional Japanese home cooking.

 This guide takes you to the city's best-kept secrets: from hidden squares to charming shops.
 Discover Paris off the beaten track.